UHDanke/gd_docs/suggestions/suggestions.md

 This isn't new functionality but it is less awkward than spawning a timer with the given item ID then stopping it, if the group of the timer is unknown or cannot be referred to.

-Clearing is useful primarily for resetting the remaps of a timer.
+Clearing is useful primarily for removing timers completely and clearing their remaps.

 ## Follow Trigger "Y Copy X" / "X Copy Y" options